yestmd/Ye_Li-Tyler-_data603-sp22/paper/final.md

-After the Thunder package successfully installed, we can import it and the image display module.
+After the Thunder package successfully installed, we can import Thunder and the image display module.